 - Create new business models, products, and services.

 - Meet demand from customers, investors, and employees.

 - Drive economic growth and regional prosperity.

 - Develop, attract, and retain talent.

-The toolkit will provide you with examples of multi-national corporations investing in circularity with global implications.
-Other examples are shared by small-to-medium-sized businesses actively integrating circular principles to meet regional needs.
-The organizational representatives highlighted in the case studies are thought leaders in sustainability.
+The Circularity Toolkit prepared by members of the Sustainable Growth Coalition offers examples of multi-national corporations investing in circularity with global implications and small-to-medium-sized businesses actively integrating circular principles to meet regional needs.

 Leading businesses and organizations are capturing value by turning corporate properties and potentially under-valued landscapes into productive, biologically diverse areas.